USS Stewart (DD-224): Design and construction

-The Clemson-class was a modified version of the previous Wickes class (itself a faster version of the Caldwell class) with more fuel, as many of the Wickes-class had poor fuel economy and hence endurance.
-Like the Wickes-class ships, the Clemsonss had flush decks and four funnels and were ordered in very large numbers to meet the US Navy's need for ships to counter German U-boats as well as to operate with the fleet.
+The Clemson-class was a modified version of the previous Wickes class (itself a faster version of the Caldwell class) with more fuel to increase effective range.
+Like the Wickes-class ships, the Clemsons had flush decks and four funnels and were ordered in very large numbers to meet the US Navy's need for ships to counter German U-boats as well as to operate with the fleet.

 Stewart was 314 ft 4+1/2 in long overall and 310 ft 0 in at the waterline, with a beam of 31 ft 8+1/2 in and a draft of 9 ft 10 in at full load.
 Displacement was 1215 LT normal and 1308 LT full load.
 Four White-Forster water-tube boilers supplied steam at 412 F and 265 psi to two sets of Parsons geared steam turbines, which in turn drove two propeller shafts.
 The machinery was rated at 25815 shp, giving a design speed of 35 kn.
 The ship had a designed endurance of 2500 nmi at 20 kn.